 IT-66R6 "Capital Dividends"

-counsel for the appellants disregarded the object and spirit of subsection 83(2.1) when he sought to convince us that the word “principal” does not lend itself to the possibility that there could be more than two or three purposes animating a transaction or series of transactions.
+[C]ounsel for the appellants is ignoring the purpose and spirit of subsection 83(2.1) of the Act in attempting to persuade us that the word “main” does not leave open the possibility of having two or three motivations that explain a transaction or series of transactions.

 An argument that the exception in s.
 83(2.1) applied was not raised with sufficient notice.